 In most cases, yes.
 DW is programmed to recognize that some courses can “double count” to fulfill requirements, such as writing enhanced courses, intercultural courses, and some required support courses.
 Be sure to look through requirements for your major in the General Catalog to make sure that this duplicate placement is appropriate.
 If you have any questions, contact your academic advisor or the Registrar’s Office.

 Email the Registrar’s Office at firstname.lastname@example.org and we will discuss whether or not a change is necessary.

-This information will be programmed after your substitution or waiver is approved by your advisor, academic dean, and the Executive Vice President for Academic Affairs, and after you have completed the substituted course.
+This information will be programmed after your substitution or waiver is approved by your advisor, department chair, and the academic dean, and after you have completed the substituted course.
 The course that you substituted will automatically be used to fulfill the requirement specified, and you will see that course listed next to the requirement.

 Your degree worksheet should reflect the AA as fulfilling your Essential Skills and Modes of Inquiry as well as part of the Interconnecting Perspectives.
 If your audit has not been updated with your AA degree, please inform the Registrar at email@example.com.

 Once you submit your Learning Plan online or on paper, a copy will be forwarded to the Registrar’s Office if approved.
 At that time, we will program your courses into your personal learning plan, and they will appear when you process a degree worksheet after that time.